 Art Historian and Museum Professional

-I research issues of materiality and beholding, history of collections, and the intersections of politics and economics.
+I research issues of materiality and beholding, history of collections, and the intersections of politics and economics in portraiture.
 In my dissertation “Artistry and Industry: The Portraiture of George Peter Alexander Healy (1830-1871), I discuss the investment of this artist in the principles of industrialization, which creatively shaped his work.

-Forthcoming are my blogpost on G.P.A.
-Healy’s portrait of Abraham Lincoln for the Smithsonian website, and my book review of Mary Elizabeth Boone’s “The Spanish element in our nationality:” Spain and America at the world's fairs and centennial celebrations, 1876-1915.
+Read my blogpost on G.P.A.
+Healy’s portrait of Abraham Lincoln for the Smithsonian website, and forthcoming is my book review of Mary Elizabeth Boone’s “The Spanish element in our nationality:” Spain and America at the world's fairs and centennial celebrations, 1876-1915.